mamarcus/SPA/README.md

 Building the tree(build_tree.R) have some issues and needs to be sorted out.
 Either bfs or dfs graph algorithm can be tried.
 Rest works fine.
-Graphblas can be an excellent choice hence a python variation of it is in line.
+Graphblas can be an excellent choice hence a python variation of this is in line.